utah-cs4470-sp23/class/hw14/README.md

 `ConstantPropagation`.

 To debug this step, we recommend adding a print statement in all of the `TensorContraction` methods that set the various fields.
+Once it works, you should be able to detect 1 tensor contraction in each of the five benchmarks.
+That tensor contraction should come from the last line of each benchmark.

 # Building the traversal graph